 From May 27 until the end of warm weather: 7a – 8p, 7 days/week.

-No lifeguards are on duty at the side pools so all swimmers under 14 years old with swim badges may only swim alone at the Main Pool when a lifeguard is on duty.
+No lifeguards on duty at any pools so no swimmers under 14 years old may swim without adult supervision.

 Pool Area Access